django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ---

-## Generate session data as others
+## Generating sessions as other users

 ### Overview (2/4)